Generalized convergence of solutions for nonlinear Hamilton-Jacobi equations with state-constraint: Introduction

 \begin{rmk} Assumptions \ref{itm:C0''} and \ref{itm:C1'} are used to ensure the validity of the comparison principle, which further guarantees the uniqueness of solution for \eqref{eq:hj-lb}.
-We emphasize that the state-constraint boundary creates additional technical difficulties comparing to the case in \cite{Ch,WYZ}, and \ref{itm:C0''} is adapted from \cite{C-DL} where a much simpler proof of comparison principle can be obtained.
-In the discount case one can assume a weaker interior sphere condition (see \cite{S1}) replacing \ref{itm:C0''}, or even further weaken it to an interior cone condition (see \cite[ Theorem 2.8.7]{tu_asymptotic_thesis}). \end{rmk}
+We emphasize that the state-constraint boundary creates additional technical difficulties compared to the case in \cite{Ch,WYZ}, so \ref{itm:C0''} is necessary.
+In this paper, we provide an independent proof of the comparison principle (see Appendix).
+We refer also to \cite{C-DL,S1} and \cite[Theorem 2.8.7]{tu_asymptotic_thesis} for different versions of the comparison principle under similar conditions as \ref{itm:C0''}. \end{rmk}

 Next, we state our main result regarding equation \eqref{eq:hj-lb}: